 There is no centralized index to the photographs and other visual records (paintings, drawings, prints) at the Archives.
-Over 170,000 descriptions are to be found on our web site, with almost 100,000 images online.
-They can be retrieved by searching the online database and limiting to "graphic material" as a "General material designation".
+Over 175,000 item level-descriptions are to be found on our web site, with almost 100,000 images online.
+They can be retrieved by searching the online database in Advanced Search and limiting to "graphic material" as a "General material designation".
 If you have a reference to a photograph for which no image is available online, use the number(s) provided to request access to the original.
-Photographs may also be found as part of manuscript collections.
+Photographs are also described as accessions (i.e. a collection of photographs) or may be part of manuscript collections, and not necessarily described at the item level.